 Ask the Experts: Salesforce for Nonprofits

 Choosing a CRM, let alone understanding how to implement it properly, can be daunting.
-Here, we’ll take a deeper look at Salesforce, which Forbes has rated as the most innovative company in the world multiple years in a row.
+Here, we’ll take a deeper look at Salesforce for nonprofits with a little help from some experts in the field.
+Salesforce, which Forbes has rated as the most innovative company in the world multiple years in a row.
 Their nonprofit arm, the Salesforce Foundation, donates and offers discounts on software for nonprofit organizations, among many other activities.

 In this round of Ask the Experts we’ll talk to Rob Jordan and Tal Frankfurt, both of whom have worked in nonprofit organizations and as Salesforce consultants for nonprofit organizations.